Skip to main content

 completenessDoes the response fully address all aspects of the request?

-All metrics return a score from 0.0 to 1.0, where higher is better (except hallucination and toxicity, where higher means more hallucinated/toxic content detected).
+All metrics return a score from 0.0 to 1.0, where higher is better (except hallucination, toxicity, and bias, where higher means more problematic content detected).

 Using Datasets from Fallom